2021 Riders

 1928 Indian 101

 My name is Bartek Mizerski.
 I am from Poland, living in the U.S. I am returning for my third Motorcycle Cannonball, having participated in the 2014 event when I rode my 1936 Polish motorcycle Sokol 1000, completing every mile.
-Last year I rode a 1928 Indian Scout 101.
-And I also had perfect race.
-For 2020...Read More
+In 2018 I rode a 1928 Indian Scout 101, and I also had perfect race.
+For the...Read More

 #49 Frank Westfall